 Yes, tempeh can be sliced and prepared similarly to making Buffalo tofu.
 Simmer it in vegetable broth for softer, less bitter tempeh for 15 minutes.
 Drain it and lightly press it to remove excess water.
 Then prepare it as you would buffalo tofu.

-There is some discussion that soaking tofu in salted water and then pressing it will produce crispier tofu.
+There is some discussion that soaking tofu in salted water and pressing it produces crispier tofu.
 This might be pertinent if you aren’t coating it in cornstarch (my preference).
 Feel free to experiment with this, but there is no need to soak tofu.

 Crispy Vegan Buffalo Tofu

-- 1 block of firm or extra firm tofu (16 ounces)
+- 16 ounces tofu - 1 block firm or extra firm

 - 1 cup plant milk